AUSTRALIAN HEALTH AND MEDICAL NEGLIGENCE SOLICITORS

 Most medical negligence cases involve failures in the areas of treatment, diagnosis or provision of information or warnings.

 Civil legal proceedings in Court for compensation arising from the circumstances of the adverse medical event, usually involve the claimant or "plaintiff" seeking to prove the tort of Negligence before the Court.
+A good solicitor will have a thorough understanding of all legal elements.

 All 3 of the following elements must be proven to establish a case of negligence: